bdhassan/RSA-/README.md

 This project implements a basic RSA cryptosystem in Java.
 It allows the user to:

-1)Generate RSA public and private keys
+1) Generate RSA public and private keys
-2)Encrypt a plaintext file
+2) Encrypt a plaintext file
-3)Decrypt the encrypted output back to the original file 3)The implementation uses Java’s BigInteger library to handle large prime numbers and modular arithmetic.
+3) Decrypt the encrypted output back to the original file
+3) The implementation uses Java’s BigInteger library to handle large prime numbers and modular arithmetic.

 **Features**
 - 2048-bit Prime Generation